Do I need to clean my chimney if I don’t use my fireplace?

 Table of Contents

-It’s critical to have your chimney cleaned and checked annually, even if you don’t use your fireplace.
+You must have your chimney cleaned and inspected annually, even if you don’t use your fireplace.
+This is because your chimney is susceptible to problems with moisture, critters, harsh elements, corrosion, and more.

 How Often Should You Clean Your Chimney if You Don’t Use It?